Zubair70/ApartmentRentalSystem/README.md

 # ApartmentRentalSystem
 Write a program, that will help developer manage multiple blocks containing finite number of apartments for rent.
-Each apartment or closed parking space might be rented by any number of people about whom information should be stored (Person class objects).
+Each apartment or closed parking space might be rented by any number of people about whom information should be stored (model.Person class objects).
 But the first person who starts renting the apartment is always the person responsible for the rental fees.

 As a part of the apartment rental it is possible (only if person is renting an apartment) to additionally rent a closed parking space, where you can store vehicles, but also various items.
 Each apartment and parking space has information about its usable area and a unique number thanks to which we can clearly define an object symbolizing an apartment or a parking space.